usaid-cs/yesterday-i-learned/life.md

 > "Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved." - Helen Keller, who's obviously gone through a lot

+- If you rent at somewhere sketchy, so sketchy that you aren't sure if your landlord owns the house, then request to see the property tax invoice from them.
+- "The "stuff" thing really resonated with me.
+I value not having a lot of stuff.
+I prefer less clutter, fewer things to maintain or care about.
+I hate that our society is often centered around the acquisition of material things, most of which have no practical use, and even dubious aesthetic use.
+I'm certainly not completely spartan, and do have stuff, but I try to be careful about what I let into my home ..." - [kelnos](https://news.ycombinator.com/user?id=kelnos)
+- [Kids love to help](https://news.ycombinator.com/item?id=21790616) and be part of your life.
+Shoo them away and they'll cause havoc to get your attention.
+You will spend more time teaching them than if you do it yourself (see: loading the dishwasher).
+Be patitent.
+This is fine.
+- Store your kids' Christmas presents at work.
+- Reciprocity (or "being thankful") is the core antidote to feeling dissatisfied.
+[Life less than the most satisfying is also a good life](https://www.youtube.com/watch?v=WPPPFqsECz0): "Life can feel amazing [after serious hardship like chemotherapy] is over.
+The smallest things can be bottomless sources of joy, from being able to taste, to just sitting in the Sun or chatting with a friend."
+[Sources](https://sites.google.com/view/sources-dissatisfaction/).
+Want to start?
+Once or twice a week, keep a [gratitude journal](https://ggia.berkeley.edu/practice/gratitude_journal?_ga=2.95683418.716560968.1562229048-1958402826.1562229048) writing down what you felt thankful for.
 - [What is a big deal](https://www.jianshu.com/p/bf70a384a364)?
 It is not true that nothing is a big deal simply by you saying it.
 Your family and friends are a big deal, but, paradoxically, your life and your health are both big deals.
 - "If you raise your children you can spoil your grandkids, but if you spoil your children you'll have to raise your grandkids" - someone's grandma's friend
 - Personal projects don't matter [beyond the entry-level job market](https://www.reddit.com/r/cscareerquestions/comments/8k8yad/do_personal_projects_matter_beyond_the_entrylevel/), but you still need to know your shit, including stuff you don't do at work, which is why you need personal projects anyway.